mingkaic/tenncor/opt/rules.md

 ## Symbol Declaration

-A symbol is a generic representation of any node in an ADE graph.
+A symbol is a generic representation of any node in an TEQ graph.
 In conversions, symbols can be used to represent "leaves" of subgraphs.
 Symbols must be declared before they can be used in conversions.